JesusCoyotzi/SparseMapper/README.md

 -   ~max_dist_terminal <float> : Maximum distance between terminal and closest free node if larger planner will report a failure.
 -   ~k_neighbors <int> : How many neighbors each node has.
 -   ~visualize_terminals <bool> : Whether or not paint terminals on RVIz.
 -   ~validate_terminals <bool> : Whether to do collision detection on start and final points when requesting a plan.
-If set to false won't do any collision detection and a crash on start or stop might occur!!
+If set to false won't do any collision detection and a crash on start or stop position might occur!!
+-   ~use_existing_graph (bool) : Set to true if you want to provide existing .txt and pcd files for the graph and false if you want to ensemble the topological map from scratch
+-   ~nodes_file (string) : path to pcd file containtning the sparse_map centroids.
+-   ~edges_file (string) : path to plaintext file containtning graph edges.

 [1]: https://octomap.github.io/